The fear of flying

 Aircraft manufacturers have to comply with safety statistics requirements as dictated by international organizations.
 In any modern aircraft, the probability of a catastrophic scenario (of the kind that may lead to a crash) occurring shall not exceed one in a billion per flight hour.
 A maximum of 100 scenarios of this kind is allowed on any given aircraft type.
 Moreover, a single failure must not lead to a catastrophic scenario occurring.
 Should an aircraft not comply with these rates, it will not be certified and will therefore not be able to perform commercial flights.

-Taking into account the average flight time (five hours), the odds of being involved in an aircraft accident amount to about one in two million.
+Taking into account the average flight time (five hours), the odds of being involved in an aircraft accident amount to about one in two million eaxh time you fly.
+Or you will be involved in a crash every 1,000 years onboard.

 2. Plane or car?

-In ten years (between January 1995 and December 2004), a total of 5,612 people died in 376 commercial aircraft accidents.
-This represents an average of about 560 people dying in 38 accidents per year.
+In five years (between 2012 and 2017), a total of 1,910 people died in 80 commercial aircraft accidents.
+This represents an average of about 382 people dying in 16 accidents per year.

-In France, over 5,000 people die in car crashes every year.
+In USA, around 32,000 people die in car crashes every year.
 Of course, more people step into cars everyday than in aircraft.
 Nevertheless, the fact remains that you are at a far greater risk of being involved in a crash when driving to the airport than when getting on an aircraft.
 The accepted belief, however, is that people have more control over their fate when in their car than when a passenger on an aircraft.

 3. The media contribute to the fear